omatsucks/theSillyFiles/README.md

 > basically gpt's articles

 ## [**The silly files**](https://omatsucks.github.io/theSillyFiles/) is a website for a private server.
-You won't understand if you don't know whats going on in that website.
+You won't understand if you don't know whats going on in that server.
 -------
 -------
 -------